m8b-dev/ether-binder/CONTRIBUTING.md

   ought to be implemented inside the library itself, to make it as independent as possible.
 Including alternative implementations of similar libraries is not allowed since this library aims for fostering independent implementations.
   This would be like implementing OpenEthereum \[\*\] with bindings from Geth for let's say EVM code.
+- Many parts could be replaced with regex.
+But regex is avoided for arbitrary reasons

 ### Boilerplate